clojureverse/nebula/slack_archiver/README.md

 - Deploy an instance of the server at Exoscale (using Terraform) or Vagrant, as described above.
 - Clone the master branch of the clojurian-log-app to a local repository on your machine.
-  - `git clone --single-branch --branch master https://github.com/clojureverse/clojurians-log-app`
+  - `git clone --single-branch --branch master https://github.com/clojureverse/slack-archiver-app`
-  - `cd clojurians-log-app`
+  - `cd slack-archiver-app`
 - Add a remote repo that points at the deployed instance with user `clojure_app`.
   The path to the repo is `/var/clojure_app/repo`.
   So, for a local vagrant instance you might use: